google/material-design-lite/README.md

 A-grade browsers are fully supported.
 B-grade browsers will gracefully degrade to our CSS-only experience.

+> NOTE: IE has been deprecated by Microsoft so might not function very well in the future.

 ### Download / Clone

 Clone the repo using Git: